Diffuse versus square-well confining potentials in modelling $A$@C$_{60}$ atoms: Appendix: The and photoionization of Xe@C

-To conclude the discussion on the Xe@C$_{60}$ $4d$ photoionization we note that very recently \cite{Chen} new theoretical data on the Xe@C$_{60}$ $4d$ photoionization were reported.
-Although being obtained on the basis of exactly the same approximations as in the works of three other independent theoretical groups \cite{Pranawa,CCR,Private} [i.e., RPAE (or relativistic RPAE in Ref.~\cite{Pranawa}) \& square-well-potential with identical parameters) they differ strongly from results of all the three cited theoretical groups (the latter are in the mutual agreement with each other).
-We conclude that something was done wrong in work \cite{Chen}, most likely because of a very peculiar way those authors chose for solving HF equations in the presence of a square-well potential confinement.
+To conclude the discussion on the Xe@C$_{60}$ $\rm 4d$ photoionization we note that, recently, another group of theorists \cite{Chen} has reported results of their own calculations of the Xe@C$_{60}$ $\rm 4d$ photoionization.
+They used exactly the same approximations as three other \textit{independent} theoretical groups \cite{Pranawa,CCR,Private} [i.e., RPAE (or relativistic RPAE \cite{Pranawa}) \& square-well confining potential with identical parameters).
+However, results of work \cite{Chen} differ strongly from results of all the three cited theoretical groups (the latter are in a good agreement with each other).
+We conclude that something was not right in work \cite{Chen}, most likely because of a very peculiar way those authors chose for solving HF equations in the presence of a square-well potential confinement.